-If you came to the U.S. without permission, and are interested in applying for asylum, you might naturally be concerned about discussions of how illegal entry to the U.S. makes some people inadmissible—that is, unable to be approved for any type of visa, green card, or similar benefit.
+If you came to the U.S. without permission, and are interested in applying for asylum, you might naturally be concerned about discussions of how illegal entry to the U.S. makes some people inadmissible—that is, unable to be approved for any type of visa, green card, or similar immigration benefit.
 Could this indeed be a problem for you?
 And what if you entered through a border post, with permission from Customs and Border Protection (CBP), but you lied or used fake papers to do so?
+That's what this article will discuss.

-Unlike many other categories of applicants for immigration benefits, people seeking asylum in the U.S. are not barred by having made an illegal entry; for example, sneaked across the U.S. border.
+Unlike many other categories of applicants for immigration benefits, people seeking asylum in the U.S. are not barred by having made an illegal entry; for example, by having snuck across the U.S. border.
 Huge numbers of past asylum applicants found that entering the U.S. without permission was their only or best way to get to safety and flee the persecution they faced at home.

-The language of the Immigration and Nationality Act says “any alien” can apply for asylum if he or she is “physically present in the United States . . . irrespective of such alien’s status.”
+The language of the Immigration and Nationality Act says "any alien" can apply for asylum if "physically present in the United States . . . irrespective of such alien's status."
 (See I.N.A.
 Section 208(a).)

-Before you have a chance to submit your asylum application, however, you are at risk of removal; be sure to read What if ICE Arrests Me for Being Illegal Before I've Submitted My Asylum Application (Form I-589)?.
+Before you have a chance to submit your asylum application, however, you are at risk of being placed into removal proceedings and ultimately being deported.

 If you used false documents (such as a fake green card or visa or U.S. passport) or made false statements to a U.S. government official in order to gain entry into the United States, it should not be held against you when applying for asylum if your reason was connected to your flight from persecution.
 (See, for example, a court case called Mamouzian v.
 Ashcroft, 390 F.3d 1129, 1138 (9th Cir.
 2004).)

-This will be true for many asylum applicants, unless something changed after arrival in the U.S. (such as a regime change, or the person realizing that he or she is homosexual and would be persecuted upon return to the home country).
+This will be true for many asylum applicants, unless something changed after arrival in the U.S. (such as a regime change, or the person realizing that they are homosexual and would be persecuted upon return to the home country).
+In such a case, it would be virtually impossible to prove that they had no safe choice but to use fraud to enter the United States.

-One year after being granted asylum in the U.S., you can apply for permanent residence (often called a green card).
-You may also, however, have read things about how an illegal entry to the U.S. makes it so that people are not allowed to adjust status here (apply for a green card within the U.S.) but must instead travel to a U.S. consulate to finish the application.
+One year after being granted asylum in the U.S., you can apply for permanent residence (often called a green card) via the procedure known as adjustment of status.
+You might also, however, have read things about how an illegal entry to the U.S. makes it so that people are not allowed to adjust status here (apply for a green card within the U.S.) but must instead travel to a U.S. consulate to finish the application.
 That creates a trap for many people, because the time they lived unlawfully in the U.S. makes them inadmissible after they leave.
 They might not be able to return for three or ten years, depending on the length of their unlawful U.S. stay.

-Fortunately, when you apply for your green card, illegal entry will not pose a problem.
+Fortunately, when you apply for your green card as an asylee, illegal entry will not pose a problem.
 The Immigration and Nationality Act (I.N.A.) contains no requirement that asylees entered the U.S. lawfully in order to adjust status.

 The main requirements for asylees seeking to adjust are that they have been physically present in the U.S. for at least one year after the grant of asylum, continue to meet the definition of a refugee, haven't resettled in another country, and aren't inadmissible.
 (See the federal regulations at 8 C.F.R.
 Section 1209.2.)